• Skip to primary navigation

 Pair them with the spicy tahini dressing and you have a freakin’ party.

-Lentil Walnut Beet Balls with Spicy Tahini Dressing by Flora & Vino
+Lentil Walnut Beet Balls drizzled with Spicy Tahini Dressing by Flora & Vino

-If you try these Lentil Walnut Beet Balls with Spicy Tahini, let me know!
+If you make this Lentil Walnut Beet Balls recipe, let me know!

 Be sure to leave me a comment, rating, and review so I can use your feedback to create more yums.